 India is the second largest producer of fruits & vegetables in the world and the largest producer of vegetables such as okra.
-With a market size of US\$95.53bn in 2022, it is expected to grow annually by 8.72% (CAGR 2022-2027) and continue to be dominated by smallholder farmers for decades to come.
+With a market size of close to US\$100bn, it is expected to grow annually by 8.72% (CAGR 2022-2027) and continue to be dominated by smallholder farmers for decades to come.